Echris-jnr/Echris-UI-Designs-Portfolio/README.md

-these are some of the works I have done as a designer and I am glad to show them to you guys.
+these are some of the works I have done as a designer and I am glad to show them to you.